Cloudify-PS/manager-of-managers/README.md

 ```

-## Blueprint inputs and secrets
+## Blueprint inputs

-Below is a list with explanations for all the inputs/secrets necessary
+Below is a list with explanations for all the inputs necessary
 for the blueprint to function.
 Much of this is mirrored in the
 [`sample_inputs`](sample_inputs.yaml) file.

-### Secrets

-Several global values can be set via the secrets mechanism.
-If those are set with `global` availability, they could be used by
-any number of deployments.
-All of those secrets have parallel
-input values, and can be used as regular inputs as well.

-These are:

-1. The above mentioned `install_rpm_path`.

-1. The also above mentioned `ca_cert` and `ca_key`.

-1. The admin password to be used by the Tier 1 managers -
-`manager_admin_password`.

 ### OpenStack inputs